ARMmbed/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 This is an example on how to define UART names in PinNames.h:

+    typedef enum {
+    ...
     // Px_xx relates to the processor pin connected to the UART USBTX       = Px_xx,
     USBRX       = Px_xx,
+    ...
+    } PinName;

+Note this document is proposing unifying the pin names used for UART communication between the MCU and the host PC.

 Note Mbed OS expects to use these names internally (a fix might be needed during the implementation), for example: